Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Health Anxiety: A Word of Caution

-In addition to all of our other worries – anxiety around our health, disease and illness can be a problem for many of us.
+In addition to the many everyday worries and anxieties of life – anxiety around health, disease, and illness can be a problem for many people.

-Even reading about potential illnesses, diseases or other health concerns can awaken the hypochondriac in some of us.
+Even reading about potential illnesses, diseases, or other health concerns can awaken the hypochondriac in some people.

-Please don't let this guide cause more unnecessary anxiety for you.
+If this is you - please don't let this guide cause unnecessary anxiety.

 Please don't use this guide in that way.